South Dakota Sales Tax Guide

 Recommended: Accounting software can help simplify your business tax returns as well as help with payroll and bookkeeping.
 Try our recommended accounting service today to save thousands of dollars on your taxes.

 How to File

 South Dakota requires businesses to file sales tax returns and submit sales tax payments online.

-You will do this with the South Dakota E-path filing system through the South Dakota Department of Revenue.FILE ONLINE
+FIle with the South Dakota E-path filing system through the South Dakota Department of Revenue

 How Often Should You File?